jaspector

 Most construction projects in unincorporated Ventura County require a permit.
 Exempt small or minor work may apply, but uncertain cases should be checked against the official exempt-work list before starting work.

-Typical processing time is Small maintenance projects or minor improvements can be approved in 20-30 minutes in person.
+Building permit processing times in unincorporated Ventura County, CA typically run Small maintenance projects or minor improvements can be approved in 20-30 minutes in person.
 Complete projects often take several months.
 First review is usually about 3-4 weeks for complete applications, with follow-up reviews in about 1-2 weeks..
+Timelines can vary based on project complexity and current department workload.

-The following work is generally exempt: Small detached accessory sheds up to 120 square feet and up to 15 feet high, subject to conditions; Fences under 7 feet, except surcharge-bearing or support structures; Low-height masonry or concrete walls under specified height limits; Certain platforms, sidewalks, decks, driveways, painting, finishes, awnings, limited windows, and signs; Certain temporary tents or structures and some agricultural uses.
+Not all construction work requires a permit in unincorporated Ventura County, CA. The following work is generally exempt: Small detached accessory sheds up to 120 square feet and up to 15 feet high, subject to conditions; Fences under 7 feet, except surcharge-bearing or support structures; Low-height masonry or concrete walls under specified height limits; Certain platforms, sidewalks, decks, driveways, painting, finishes, awnings, limited windows, and signs; Certain temporary tents or structures and some agricultural uses.
 Note: Exemption from permit does not remove zoning, utility, grading, fire, environmental, or other public safety requirements.
 Work near code thresholds or subject to hillside, fire-zone, or drainage conditions can still require clearances.
+When in doubt, confirm with the local building department before starting work.